 The underlying issue is not so much with the design or user interface, but with what I would call “cognitive load” – the amount of mental effort we need to interpret a complex situation and act on it.
 After all, most people’s working memory can hold only four to five pieces of information at a time; so the fewer pieces of information we expect customers to process, the quicker and easier it becomes for them to make a decision.

-Making it easier for the customer
+Making it easier for the customer with artificial intelligence

 Take the success of Uber.
 If you need a taxi, you don’t have to go online anymore to research routes and cab companies, then quickly get cash to pay, and make a call to request a ride.
 All that load has been reduced to just a few taps in a smartphone app.
 The same principle can be applied in other industries.
 Companies that want to succeed must ask themselves: How can I shift cognitive load away from my customers, to ensure that they have a better, happier experience?